-Created in response to requests from cardinals and others, ‘The College of Cardinals Report’ is the first such site of its kind offering in-depth profiles on the ‘papabili.’
+Created in response to requests from cardinals and others, ‘The College of Cardinals Report’ is the first site of its kind offering in-depth profiles on the ‘papabili.’

-VATICAN CITY — To help cardinals know one another better — that is the overriding goal of The College of Cardinals Report we have launched today.
+VATICAN CITY — To help cardinals know one another better — that is the overriding goal of The College of Cardinals Report (www.collegeofcardinalsreport.com) we have launched today.

 The first interactive online resource of its kind, 40 cardinals are profiled in-depth revealing who they are and where they stand on various issues, along with summary profiles of the remaining 200 plus members of the Sacred College including the 21 who received the red hat last week.